mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

     }
 }
 ```
-At this point, the Columnstore cluster consists of three nodes.
+At this point, the ColumnStore cluster consists of three nodes.
 However,
-the Columnstore monitor is not yet aware of the new node.
+the ColumnStore monitor is not yet aware of the new node.

 First we need to create the corresponding server object.
 ```